"The servers went down in the first few minutes"

-Fintech Tomorrow raised around three million euros from its customers in just five hours.
-In an interview, founder Michael Schweikart explains what the start-up expects from this, whether venture capital will become superfluous and why it was about much more than just money.
+Fintech Tomorrow has raised around three million euros from its customers in just five hours.
+In this interview, founder Michael Schweikart explains what the start-up hopes to gain from this, whether venture capital will become superfluous and why it was about much more than just money.

-Mr. Schweikart, in your November 2020 funding round, you not only raised money from professional investors, but also from customers of your bank.
-Was there a lack of professional funders?
+Mr. Schweikart, in your funding round in November 2020, you not only raised money from professional investors, but also from customers of your bank.
+Was there a lack of professional backers?

 Absolutely not.
-Now the money from venture capital is not on the street either, but we could well have gotten funding from purely professional investors.
-So opening up the round to private investors as well was by no means a decision made out of necessity.
+The money from the venture capital sector is not just lying on the street, but we could have easily raised financing from purely professional investors.
+So opening up the round to private investors was by no means a decision made out of necessity.

 Professional investors bring more to the table than just money.
 Aren't you missing out on some advantages?

-The advantage to professional investors is relatively easy to spot.
-They bring money, sure, plus a network and expertise.
-So such an investment brings reputation and good contacts to a start-up like us.
-But we already had all of that through the Series A. We are glad that our existing investors went along with us, but in this intermediate round we also wanted to involve and bring on board the people who accompany us every day.
-They are invested - literally.
+The advantage of professional investors is relatively easy to identify.
+They bring money, of course, as well as a network and specialist knowledge.
+Such an investment brings a start-up like us prestige and good contacts.
+But we have already had all of this through the Series A. We are happy that our existing investors have joined us, but in this interim round we also wanted to involve and bring on board the people who support us on a daily basis.
+They are invested - in the truest sense of the word.

-In fact, there are no digital shares or digital stakes in GmbHs in Germany, which is why we spent a long time thinking about how we could still involve private investors in such a way that they have the same rights as other shareholders.
-Convertible bonds fell out for us, because the people there only get interest, but earn nothing if the company ever goes public or is sold.
+In fact, there are no digital shares or digital investments in limited liability companies in Germany, which is why we spent a long time thinking about how we could still involve private investors in such a way that they have the same rights as other shareholders.
+Convertible bonds were not an option for us because people only receive interest, but earn nothing if the company goes public or is sold.

 How big was the rush?

-The servers crashed in the first few minutes, so many people wanted to invest.
-So we spent the first two hours trying to fix that.
-After two more hours, we had raised two million, so actually our goal.
-But because there were still so many requests open, we set the limit at three million.
-After a total of five hours, all three million euros were taken, while we were actually still in the pre-sale for customers of Tomorrow.
+The servers went down in the first few minutes, so many people wanted to invest.
+So we spent the first two hours fixing that.
+After two more hours, we had collected two million euros, which was actually our target.
+But because so many requests were still open, we set the limit at three million.
+After a total of five hours, all three million euros had been raised, and we were actually still in the pre-sale for Tomorrow customers.

 What do the investors get for three million euros?

 The round was valued at 50 million euros.
-That means, roughly speaking, the 2,000 investors own six percent of the company.
-That's nice for the money, no question.
-But this is also, of course, a huge treasure that we want to lift.
+This means that the 2,000 investors roughly own six percent of the company.
+That's great for the money, no question.
+But of course it's also a huge treasure that we want to unearth.

 These 2,000 investors are like ambassadors for us.
-We already had a core group who showered us with feedback on a daily basis, which helps a lot.
-Through their investment, they are now much more engaged, will recommend us and possibly defend us against criticism.
-At the same time, we can learn from them because they are all people who value Tomorrow very much.
+We already had a core group that showered us with feedback on a daily basis, which helps us a lot.
+Thanks to their investment, they are now even more committed, will recommend us and possibly also defend us against criticism.
+At the same time, we can learn from them because they are all people who really appreciate Tomorrow.
 Which feature should come?
 What is currently going wrong?
-What is the situation in the company, what are the numbers like?
-We want to discuss these questions openly, in digital townhall meetings and also via a Trello board where users can comment on current plans.
-We are creating a loyal fan base with this, which is a big plus besides the money raised.
+What is the situation in the company, what are the figures?
+We want to discuss these questions openly, in digital town hall meetings and also via a Trello board where users can comment on current plans.
+We are thus creating a loyal fan base, which is a big plus point alongside the money raised.

-N26 also had a large fan base, but recently criticism has often come from them.
-Are you afraid that the close ties also bring disadvantages?
+N26 also had a large fan base, but it has often been criticized recently.
+Are you afraid that this close relationship will also have disadvantages?

-N26 grew very successfully because they had good products to begin with and got people excited about them.
-But the communication was often in one direction, just from the company to the "community".
-We want to make sure that the communication works both ways, so we introduce new products, but also take feedback from our private investors.
+N26 has grown very successfully because they had good products to begin with and were able to get people excited about them.
+However, communication was often one-way, only from the company to the "community".
+We want to make sure that communication works in both directions, i.e. that we present new products but also take feedback from our private investors.

-Such a start-up investment is certainly tempting for many people because it sounds like big money.
-But it also involves a great deal of risk.
-Do the 2,000 investors know what they've gotten themselves into?
+A start-up investment like this is certainly tempting for many people because it sounds like big money.
+But it is also a big risk.
+Do the 2,000 investors know what they are getting themselves into?

-We have discussed this very hard, some of it controversial.
-Of course, this is a high risk investment and the money could be gone at any time.
-The signs don't look like it and we don't believe it, but the possibility exists.
-This is exactly what we told our investors many times, at digital conferences in the run-up and also during the process.
+We discussed this a lot, sometimes controversially.
+Of course it's a high-risk investment and the money could be gone at any time.
+The signs don't look like it and we don't believe it either, but the possibility exists.
+That's exactly what we often told our investors at digital conferences in the run-up to and during the process.
 There were disclaimers in many places and on the crowdfunding platform we used, investors had to click more than 15 checkboxes, many of which indicated a possible loss.
 That was important to us.
 At the end of the day, that's a responsibility we have to live and sleep with.

-After the initial dust settles.
-Will you repeat such a hybrid financing?
+After the initial dust has settled.
+Will you repeat this kind of hybrid financing?

-I don't think it's a secret if I answer in the affirmative.
-We still have to figure out the 'when' and 'how', but there will also be a second round of this hybrid.
-But maybe there will be other start-ups before us that will follow suit, which would make us happy.
-We see ourselves as a role model and have also shown that there is not only one way of financing.
-This is not meant to be a declaration of war on the VC industry, but there are obviously other ways for young companies to get money.
+I don't think it's a secret if I say yes.
+We still have to clarify the 'when' and 'how', but there will also be a second round of this hybrid form.
+Perhaps there will be other start-ups before us that will follow our example, which would make us happy.
+We see ourselves as a role model and have also shown that there is not just one way of financing.
+That's not meant to be a challenge to the VC sector, but there are obviously other ways for young companies to get money.

 Thank you very much for the interview.